 Defines the basic elements pilot has to mention on their safety briefing to ensure the safety of passengers such as wearing seat belts and when to wear them.

-This mnemonic helps the pilot to run a self-assessment to verify his\her fitness for the flight.
+The IMSAFE checklist helps the pilot to run a self-assessment to verify his\her fitness for the flight.

 Apart from the aforementioned mnemonics, the following listed ones are also used in various settings.